ErpNetDocs/webclient/introduction/how-to/ui-customization/sort-by-date.md

 > [!NOTE]
 > Certain navigators don't support opening links and therefore don't have this feature enabled.

+## Accessing a record

+You can access the document form of an individual navigator record in three ways:

+1. By clicking on its **hyperlink** in the first column (applicable for most navigators)
+2. By clicking on it, then expanding its **Details** panel and finally clicking on the **Open** button
+3. By clicking on its **icon** positioned in the **system column** at the far-left.

+> [!NOTE]
+> The System column always contains a quick-access button for the respective record and its position cannot be modified

 ## Navigator menu

 Each navigator features its own dedicated **Menu** through which you can perform the following: